rsthakur83/servian/README.md

-# Table of Contents

-A step-by-step tutorial to deploy Servian TechChallenge App using Circle CI **on AWS EC2 Instances**.
+# A step-by-step tutorial to deploy Servian TechChallenge App using Circle CI **on AWS EC2 Instances**.

 **I have tested this setup on AWS region `us-east-1` and also the terraform variable.tf file has values set as per this us-east-1 so i recommend to use the same region.
 If you want to test and deploy the resources in any other region then it requires changes mentioned here --> [**b**](#b)**.